Active listening: the basics

 With active listening, you don’t have to talk too much.
 It can take the pressure off you to come up with answers and solve problems.
 Active listening can also make it more likely that your child will ask you what you think.

 Talking to you is good for your child’s thinking processes too.
-It can help him to think more clearly.
+It can help your child to think more clearly.

 Improving your active listening skills